NoxOrg/Nox.Reference/README.md

 NoxReferenceKeyedEntityConfigurationBase<TEntity, TKey>
 `

-*(Note: it shouldn't register configuration in dataContext, it will be registered automatiacally)*
+*(Note: it doesn't need to register configuration in dataContext class, all configurations will be registered automatically)*

 ## How to write custom data seeder.